riebschlager/kcai-tfc-2018/syllabus.md

 ## Course Overview

 Students will learn coding fundamentals by using frameworks created specifically for artists and designers.

-to quickly realize their intentions without the need for extensive coding knowledge.
-Advanced techniques include integration between software(s), communication within a network, and coding for interactivity with the physical world.
+Creative coding principles and ideas will be examined and put into practice through projects and experimentation.
 Multiple applications will be studied, creating a “toolbox” of coding knowledge for students to use seamlessly throughout their projects.

 ## Instructor